Loading…

 Best glue strength demonstration with MDF wood blocks.

-As seen in the image, the MDF wood has broken before the Adiglue showing the glue is stronger than the MDF wood.
+As seen in the image above, the MDF wood has broken before the Adiglue showing the glue is stronger than the MDF wood.

 How to glue plastic